Service Academy Nominations

 Every year, I’m privileged to nominate bright and hardworking students to attend our nation’s military service academies.
 Our service academies are some of the top universities in the country and help build strong leaders in our military and beyond.
 It’s an honor to be able to nominate talented young people from our area so they can begin building a brighter future for themselves and our country.

 Our service academies include West Point, the Naval Academy, the Air Force Academy, the Merchant Marine Academy, and the Coast Guard Academy.
 Please refer to this page for more information on how you may be able to apply for a nomination from my office and read all of the directions carefully.
-You're also welcome to attend my office's Service Academy Information Night on Tuesday, September 18th to learn more and ask questions in person.
+You're also welcome to attend my office's Service Academy Information Day on Saturday, September 14th to learn more and ask questions in person.